Related Content from And There Came A Day:

 Comics I Read Last Week:

-The best comic I read last week was a TIE between Batman #37 and Marvel Two-in-One #1.
+The best comic I read last week was Batman #36.

 Writer: Tom King